jamespeapen/swayconfig.vim/README.md

 ```
 to .vimrc and run `:PluginInstall`.

-> The two steps below are just some indications, you may change them to fit your needs.
+> I use Vundle myself, the two steps below may not be fully correct, you need to change them to fit your needs.

 #### Git submodule + Pathogen
-I don't use Pathogen myself.
 If you have [pathogen](https://github.com/tpope/vim-pathogen) installed,
 and you prefer to use git submodules, run
 ```sh
 cd ~/.vim